Exercises may help manage symptoms and slow disease progression

 Peyronie's disease is a challenging condition that impacts many men's sexual health and quality of life.
 This complex disorder causes painful curvature of the penis due to fibrous scar tissue formation within the penile tissues.
 While medical interventions remain crucial, targeted exercises offer a promising approach to managing symptoms and potentially slowing disease progression.

 Understanding the underlying mechanisms of Peyronie's disease is essential for developing an effective exercise strategy.
 The condition typically develops through an inflammatory phase where fibrous plaques form, potentially causing significant penile curvature and erectile challenges.
-Manage skin sensitivity associated with the condition by working closely with healthcare providers.
+Skin sensitivity associated with the condition can be managed by working closely with healthcare providers.

 Penile Stretching and Traction Exercises